sridurgeshv/April-Challenge/README.md

 - [ ] Testing and performance optimization
 - [ ] Documentation and deployment

-## Test Credentials (for OTP module)

-- Phone Number: 6789065432
-- OTP: 890765

 ## Contributing

-We welcome contributions from the community!
-Please fork the repo, make your changes, and submit a pull request.
-Ensure code is well-documented and tested.
+We encourage community contributions.
+If you'd like to contribute:

+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Ensure your code is clean, tested, and documented
+4. Submit a pull request

 ## License